 Portability means that a student's identification in one or more categories of giftedness transfers to any district in the state.
 Gifted programming must continue according to the receiving district's programming options.
 Portability of identification is a part of the student's permanent record and Advanced Learning Plan.
 AUs will determine the process and procedure used to ensure the appropriate and timely transfer of a student's Advanced Learning Plan that includes the student's gifted identification profile (body of evidence).
 The transfer process may include secure electronic file transfers or mailing of the student's record to the new district/school.
 When a student transfers from one district to another, it is important that the sending district include gifted education records with all other student records sent to the receiving district.
+When the district receives a new student, the ALP is reviewed within 45 days and communication with parents occurs within 60 days.
 Names and contact information of AU Gifted Directors/Coordinators may be found on the CDE Gifted Education website.